stanleygarbo/php-final-proj/README.md

 ## Introduction ⚡️

-Blue Jobs is a simple web project created with PHP, MySQL and JavaScript (with a little bit of Vue) in compliance with our final project at ACLC College of Ormoc:school:.
+Travaho is a simple web project created with PHP, MySQL and JavaScript (with a little bit of Vue) in compliance with our final project at ACLC College of Ormoc:school:.

 ## Technologies/Software Requirements :computer: